Eight Limbs of Yoga Find A Yoga Practice Right For You

 Mantra

-Mantras are words or phrases that have unique vibrational properties.
-They are frequencies which active, heal and align energy centers known as Chakras.
-It is possible to measure the effect of these vibrational tools on our physiology.
-Science is still trying to determine how they work.
-You can find mantras in many forms of seated and moving meditation.
+Mantras are words or phrases with unique vibrational properties.
+They are frequencies that activate, heal, and align energy centers known as chakras.
+It is possible to measure the effect of these vibrational tools on our physiology, but science is still trying to determine how they work.
+Many forms of seated and moving meditation incorporate mantras.

 Moving Meditation

-This category of techniques includes Eastern methods like Tai Chi and Qigong.
-It also includes dance and ritual forms that you find in Bhakti Yoga.
-You will discover almost any kind of movement can become a form of moving meditation with the right frame of mind.
+This category of techniques includes Eastern methods like Tai Chi and Qigong, as well as dance and ritual forms found in Bhakti Yoga.
+With the right frame of mind, almost any kind of movement can become a form of moving meditation.
 Many moving practices use the Mindfulness Meditation process with movement.

 Although Yoga is an exercise for the physical body, the purpose of the practice is to prepare us for serious inner work.
 The goal of moving meditation is to generate energy for this work.